 (location secret).
 Take a close look at it, then when you have a moment pull a dollar bill from your wallet and lay it on the floor.
 Stand on it with your bare foot to see if you can completely cover it up like you see in this photo.

 This sasquatch track is on the smaller end of the specturm for tracks found in the Washington Cascades.

-and Tom Brodhead.
+Cascades Bigfoot Expedition will be led by Kirk Brandenburg and John Ray.
 As usual, most attendees will be existing members of

 the BFRO.
 If you would like to join the Washington BFRO this will be